Dr-B-Mondal-s-class/compiler-design-laboratory-1-MS-2415/DAY-4/README.md

-4.1 Lex Program to check whether input is valid identifier.
+4.1 Lex Program to check whether input is keyword or not

-4.2 Lex Program to identify integer and float input.
+4.2 Lex Program to check identifier.

-4.3 Lex Program to check whether input is keyword or not.
+4.3 Lex Program to check valid operartor.

-4.4 Lex Program to identify operator.
+4.4  Lex Program to identify integer and float input.